strangerstudios/pmpro-payfast/readme.txt

 == Changelog ==
+= 1.2 - 2021-02-11 =
+* BUG FIX: Fixed admin notice showing up on all pages in WordPress dashboard when custom trial is set.
+* ENHANCEMENT: Support Subscriptions Delay Add On

 = 1.1 - 2021-01-25 =
 * BUG FIX: Fixed an issue where cancellations inside Paid Memberships Pro weren't cancelling the subscription inside PayFast.
 * ENHANCEMENT: Moved the location of the 'pmpro_payfast_data' filter to allow proper filtering of data passed to PayFast.